yuxshao/ptcollab/src/styles/README.md

 The name of the containing directory & the name of the stylesheet file (`.qss`) have to match.

 For the stylesheet:
-- Qt Stylesheets have severe limitations compared to those of the W3C CSS specification (what you're probably used to using CSS with).
-They do not support variables, animations, or anything else particularly fancy.
+- Qt Stylesheets have limitations compared to those of the W3C CSS specification (what you're probably used to using CSS with).
+They do not support variables or animations for example.
 Below are some helpful QSS resources.
 	- [The Style Sheet Syntax](https://doc.qt.io/qt-5/stylesheet-syntax.html)
 	- [Qt Style Sheets Reference](https://doc.qt.io/qt-5/stylesheet-reference.html)
 - You can use image resources via. `url()`, but files must be referred to relative to the root of the style folder, not the location of the executable.